 There are plenty of available trackers out there, and even some smartwatches offer apps that function as a fitness tracker.

-If you're looking to supplement your tracker with the perfect exercise routines, then you should consider reading our article on the best home workout routines.
-Be sure to also check out the best weight loss programs if you're interested in a structured program to help you lose weight.
+If you're looking to supplement your tracker with the perfect exercise routines, then you should consider reading our article on the home workout routines.

 Looking for wearable tech with even more features?
-Then consider purchasing the best smartwatch.
+Then consider reading our buyer's guide to smartwatches.